 Cloud is not an easy technology to manage and even harder to master.
 Different clouds are designed to fulfill different business needs.

 Moreover, cloud computing augments a variety of technologies used in the organization to support ongoing processes.
-That is why more and more companies are turning to Managed Cloud Service providers.
+That is why more and more companies are turning to the providers of the managed cloud services.

 According to the RightScale report, many companies intend to significantly change their cloud strategy, including by optimizing cloud spending (64% of respondents), moving more workloads to the cloud (58%), expanding the use of containers (39%) and implementing a cloud-first business strategy.